dhananjayjm/Predictive-Quality-for-Arc-Welding---Time-Series/README.md

 In future work, I am also interested to explore any novel data-set related to GMAW with some additional electrical and mechanical parameters of welding process for better predictions of welding quality.

-# 4. Implementation of Machine Learning Algorithms

-## 4.1 Random Forest Classifier

-The code implements a Random Forest Classifier using scikit-learn.
-It includes model training, validation, testing, evaluation, and hyperparameter tuning.

 ## Final Project Report
 ![](https://github.com/dhananjayjm/Predictive-Quality-for-Arc-Welding---Time-Series/blob/main/Page%201.png)
 ![](https://github.com/dhananjayjm/Predictive-Quality-for-Arc-Welding---Time-Series/blob/main/Page%202.png)